inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 ![Spatiotemporal Similarity Formula](../img/spatiotemporal_similarity_formula.png?raw=true "Spatiotemporal Similarity Formula")

 To adapt the spatiotemporal correlation metric to entire cell sets, we calculated the pairwise spatial similarity and the pairwise temporal similarity between all cells from the two cell sets.
-From these matrices, we identified for each cell in the first cell set the cell from the second cell set with which it had the maximum spatial correlation.
+From these matrices, we identified for each cell in the first cell set the cell from the second cell set with which it had maximal spatial correlation.
 We then employed a greedy approach to compare and match cells starting from the pair with the highest spatial correlation.
 We computed the spatiotemporal correlation for each such pair of cells, i.e. one cell from CaImAn CNMF-E and the corresponding cell from Inscopix CNMF-E for which spatial correlation is maximized.